samuel-book/samuel-1/_sources/pathway_sim/outline_scenarios.md

 * *Stroke pathway simulation - generation of results from alternative scenarios*: Generate results for alternative scenarios (no analysis)

 * *Analysis of alternative pathway scenarios*: Numerical and graphical analysis of results from the scenario modelling.

+* *Modelling the same patient population attending all hospitals*: Predicting the thrombolysis rate at each hospital if the same patient population (based on the national average patient characteristics) attend each hospital.